Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Discussion

 We conclude by discussing perhaps the main limitation of SALTED: as it is based on Gaussian process regression, there are intrinsic limitations on the size of the training sets that can be used and, ultimately, on the model's accuracy and breadth.
 While active-learning strategies for the electronic density can be explored, in order to increase the model accuracy without increasing the training set size, ultimately an implementation of this model within a neural-network architecture would be desirable.
 Because of the numerical instabilities of SALTED discussed in this paper, related to the density representation, we expect such an implementation to face some challenges.

 In summary, we established a systematic and transferable framework for predicting electronic structures in large moir\'e superlattices which overcomes the locality constraint limiting existing machine learning approaches.
+We have established that the locality assumption, applied to most existing machine learning methods for electronic structure, is not universally valid for polar twisted bilayer systems.
 While training only on computationally tractable displaced bilayers (\(3 \times 3\) supercells), our method achieves accurate extrapolation to twisted moir\'e structures with supercell sizes up to \(a \sim 100 \angs\) (\(\sim 4000\) atoms), at computational costs \(10 \sim 100 \times\) faster than direct DFT calculations, within the current implementation of SALTED.
 This enables \textit{ab initio} exploration of quantum phenomena at twist angles and system sizes previously inaccessible due to computational constraints.

 This advance builds upon three key innovations addressing distinct physical and methodological challenges.
 First, we used LOVV descriptors, which are built upon atomic electrostatic-like representations and encode distant geometric information through \(1/r\) Coulomb form, to train our SALTED models.
 As a result, these models were able to capture the essential physics which govern moir\'e materials: interlayer charge transfer and polarisation and moir\'e-scale modulation of electronic potentials, which require structural information far beyond limited cutoffs of local descriptors.
 Second, we systematically resolved numerical instabilities from ill-conditioned density fitting auxiliary basis sets in heavy-element systems through singular value truncation, suppressing noise-dominated subspaces while preserving density fitting accuracy.
+This finding is transferable to other density-fitting-based machine learning methods, which faced difficulties with heavy-elements or larger density fitting basis sets.
 Third, we demonstrated that spatial density prediction accuracy alone is insufficient for reliable electronic structure modelling: the spatial distribution of density errors determines their coupling to target properties.
 This necessitates explicit validation on downstream observables (band structures, real-space fields) rather than relying solely on global density metrics.